Don't worry, we speak : Español (Spanish), too!

 V: So, how did AV start?
 How did you raise the first fund?

 We started in 2008, as a platform for angel investors.

 At that time, a lot of individuals that were getting into the startup ecosystem approached us.
-I’m talking to you about big companies’ CEOs, CTOs, CMOs that literally were receiving their end of the year bonuses, and didn’t know where to invest that money other than Real Estate and franchises.
+I’m talking about big companies’ CEOs, CTOs, CMOs that were literally receiving their end of the year bonuses and didn’t know where to invest that money other than real estate and franchises.

 So, these investors started to develop an

-Between 2008 and 2012, there was a trend were High Networth Individuals saw our already solid processes and our ongoing startup pipeline.
-So, they – unable to join every single project they liked- asked us to manage their capital and to invest it for them.
+Between 2008 and 2012, there was a trend where High Networth Individuals saw our already solid processes and our ongoing startup pipeline.
+So, they—unable to join every single project they liked—asked us to manage their capital and to invest it for them.

 That, for us, confirmed the need for the fund.
-We managed to raise our first fund, in 2008.
-It was a USD $20M fund with over 53 individual investors and family offices, as well as institutional investors, such as Nacional Finaciera, Mexico Ventures, and Banco Interamericano de Desarrollo.
+We managed to raise our first fund in 2008.
+It was a US$20 million fund with over 53 individual investors and family offices, as well as institutional investors, such as Nacional Finaciera, Mexico Ventures, and Banco Interamericano de Desarrollo.

 So it was pretty diverse in terms of LPs, but also in terms of startups.
 We invested in great companies such as Clip, IguanaFix, Clickonero, ösom, etc.

 V: Great!
 And what’s your current status?
 You recently invested in B2Link, a Korean company, right?
 And what about Guadalajara’s newest acceleration program?